-Results: The COVID-19 pandemic has greatly affected our ability to gather and meet for important goals such as this.
-We hope that we will have an opportunity to address this goal in 2021.
+Results: We have the same results for this reporting period as previously: the COVID-19 pandemic has greatly affected our ability to gather and meet for important goals such as this, as has staff turnover and lack of time to commit to this among other urgent and essential tasks.

 Analysis of results and reflection: The Arboretum truly needs to develop vision and values statements and to revisit its mission statement.
 The lack of a vision statement to inspire staff was noted as long ago as a 2015 UK-HR lead team building session but has not been addressed.
 The Arboretum's professional staff have a strong desire to work here, a passion for their respective fields of work, and should participate in the development of a shared vision.